electricbookworks/ebw-training/index.md

 *Making ebooks with Sigil, HTML and CSS* is an in-depth, practical crash course in ebook production, ideal for *editorial and production staff familiar with InDesign.*{:.highlight} The aim is to provide your organisation with in-house technical expertise for quality assurance and production-process decisions.
 We teach basic HTML and CSS (stylesheets) to enable participants to create, evaluate and fix basic epubs, and to know how to tackle problems when they arise.
 Participants work mostly in Sigil and a little InDesign, learning how best to edit content and control layout.

-This course includes slightly condensed versions of our *Starting out with HTML and CSS* and *InDesign best practice for print and ebooks* courses.
+This course includes condensed versions of *Starting out with HTML and CSS* and *InDesign best practice for print and ebooks*.

-This is a four-morning course over two weeks, and costs R6400 ex VAT per person, with a minimum of five people.
+This is a four-morning course over two weeks, and costs R6400 ex VAT per person, with a minimum of four people and a maximum of seven. *Participants must be regular ebook users*{:.highlight} themselves, so that they are already familiar with the products they are learning to create.

 [Read the course notes](making-ebooks/0-3-contents.html){:.button}